k-ivey/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning

-All programming assignments used in 'Machine Learning' on Coursera by Stanford taught by Andrew Ng
+Collection of my programming assignments used in Andrew Ng's Machine Learning course on Coursera